October 6, 2022

-Bookmark basc1.org on your computer or smartphone to access hours, menus, specials, online ordering, meal plan and Easy Money account information, and much more.
+The BASC team is excited to welcome students back to campus.
+Bookmark basc1.org on your computer or smartphone to access hours, menus, account information, your virtual BASC Pass and much more.
 BASC Dining Services looks forward to seeing you in our dining locations this fall!

 Brockport Auxiliary Service Corporation serves 33 quarantined students upon their return from studying abroad in various countries impacted by the Coronavirus. by Kelly Plyter